Almost a decade ago, while building my first startup, I had my first experience with a startup accelerator.

 And since Altar will be operating in Norway next year, we decided to start providing value to the Norweigan entrepreneurial community as soon as possible.

 So I’m detailing below a number of critical factors you need to look out for when choosing a startup accelerator and also sharing a list of the best startup accelerators in Norway – as well as how to apply for them.

 This article does not contain affiliate links.
-Meaning neither I nor Altar.io receives any commission if you should choose to work with one of them.
+This means neither I nor Altar.io receives any commission if you should choose to work with one of them.

 Antler is a startup accelerator with locations around the world.
 Their Nordic branch includes Denmark, Sweden and Norway.

 They have a focus on pre-seed startups in energy, property and mobility and off $110,000 in exchange for 11% equity.
 So far they’ve helped over 300 startups across the world get their footing.

 You can sign up online by creating an account on their website.
 It will then take you through a series of questions to get to know you better.

 Once you apply, their team will guide you through the process which takes about two weeks to complete.